June 12, 1975 - John R. Silber, president of Boston University, addressing the 50th graduating class at the College of St. Scholastica in Duluth.

 September 30, 1975 - Watergate Judge John Sirica speaking at Concordia College, Moorhead.
 His topic was on strong and active citizenry in the United States.

-October 1, 1975 - MPR’s Terri Keefe reports on a speech by feminist author Kate Millett at the University of Minnesota about Millet talks about the rules of sexuality in classical literature, Oedipus and Medea, and about erotic literature.
+October 1, 1975 - MPR’s Terri Keefe reports on a speech by feminist author Kate Millett at the University of Minnesota.
+Millet talks about the rules of sexuality in classical literature, Oedipus, Medea, and erotic literature.